UK Tourist and Short Stay Visas

 • False representation Fraud and forgery Non-disclosure of material facts

-• Failure to cooperate Criminal history
+• Failure to cooperate with Criminal history

 • Exclusion conducive to public good Secretary of State

-• exclusion Deportation order
+• Exclusion Deportation order

 • Travel ban

-• Threat to National security
+• A threat to National security

 • Adverse Immigration History Medical grounds